 - Review Information for International Applicants from the UCSB Graduate Division

 - Review Information for Prospective & Admitted Students from the UCSB Office of International Students & Scholars (OISS), which includes information about applying for a student Visa.

 All applicants are required to self-report their Grade Point Averages (GPA) on their UCSB online application.
 Although most institutions in the United States use a 4.0 scale (including UCSB), international students do not need to convert their GPAs to the U.S. grading scale.
 You are required to self-report your GPA on your application in the same scale used by your home institution.
 Read more details about Completed Units/Credits

-The Bren School generally does not admit students to the MEDS program unless they have TOEFL or IELTS scores significantly higher than the minimum required by the University.
-Bren’s master’s programs are rigorous, and do not allow time for students to develop their English skills simultaneously.
+The Bren School generally does not admit students to the MESM program unless they have TOEFL, IELTS or DET scores significantly higher than the minimum required by the University.
+Bren’s master’s programs are rigorous and do not allow time for students to develop their English skills simultaneously.
 In addition, there is a considerable amount of group work which requires a high-level of proficiency in English.

 Exceptions to English language proficiency exams may be granted to applicants who have completed an undergraduate or graduate degree at an institution whose primary language of instruction is English.
 If you think you qualify for this exception, you will need to upload unofficial transcripts from your institution and indicate on the online application that it is an English instruction-only institution.
 There are no additional forms or steps necessary at the time of application.

-All non-native English speakers who are admitted to UCSB—even those having an acceptable TOEFL or IELTS score—must take the university's English Language Placement Exam (ELPE) before Fall quarter courses begin.
+All non-native English speakers who are admitted to UCSB—even those having an acceptable TOEFL, IELTS, or DET score—must take the university's English Language Placement Exam (ELPE) before Fall quarter courses begin.
 The Bren School expects students to have completed all English as a Second Language (ESL) courses recommended by the test results prior (or concurrently) to starting coursework at Bren.